abdelrahmanhsalama/next-ecommerce/README.md

-An ecommerce app built with Next.js, TypeScript, and TailwindCSS.
-The app fetches and displays products from the DummyJSON API, featuring individual product pages and a cart and a wishlist feature.
+An ecommerce app built with TypeScript and Next.js.
+The app fetches and displays products from the DummyJSON API, featuring individual product pages, in addition to a cart and a wishlist features.

 **Features:**